NMSSH/NMSSH/README.md

 ## Install the library

-Drag and drop the project directory and all it's files in to your Xcode project.
+* Drag and drop the project directory and all it's files in to your Xcode project.
+* Create a new "Copy files" build phase, destination: Frameworks.
+Add libssh2.dylib.

 Then add the following header where you want to use the library.

-    #include "NMSSH.h"
+    #import "NMSSH.h"

 NMSSH depends on [NMHostHelper](https://github.com/Lejdborg/NMHostHelper).